battila7/brocan/docs/implementation-notes/brocanfile.md

 ### `steps`

 An array of step definitions that will comprise the build.
-Each step definition must include a unique `name` and zero or more commands.
-If there is no `flow` specified in the brocanfile, then the steps in this array will be executed serially.
+Each step definition must include a unique `name` and one or more commands.
+These are the steps which will be executed serially by the build runner.
+At least one step is required.

 ~~~~YAML
 steps: